Insality/druid/wiki/basic_usage.md

 ### Creating a Widget

 Create a new Lua file for your widget class.
 This file better to be placed near the corresponding GUI file with the same name.
+You can use the Druid's editor script to create a widget by right-clicking on the GUI file in the editor or in "Edit" menu panel, while GUI file is opened.

 Define `init` function to initialize the widget.